-Over the past 30 years, there have been a tremendous number of lawsuits involving dealers for the major tool companies: Snap-on Tools, Mac Tools, Matco Tools and, to a lesser extent Cornwell tools.
+Over the past 30 years, there have been a tremendous number of lawsuits involving dealers for the major tool companies.
 In the typical tool dealer arrangement, the dealer is the tool company’s customer and purchases tools for resale to the dealer’s customers who are typically mechanics or others that use high quality tools in their jobs.
 The dealer pays cash for the tools and generally sells them to the mechanic over time and with the mechanic making weekly payments.

 Years ago, these tool companies offered “dealerships” but did not comply with applicable franchise disclosure rules.
 These violations led to a wave of litigation over such non-compliance.
 In addition, many of the companies began moving from geographic territories to “lists of calls,” which were the only addresses that the dealer could call on.
 This allowed the companies to sell more franchises (by simply assembling a list of addresses) and, since the dealers were the companies’ customer, to sell more tools.
 Every time a new franchise was sold, the companies earned a franchise fee and sold an initial start-up inventory of tools.
 Over time, and in order to sell more franchises and more tools. the companies continued to create franchises with fewer and fewer stops on the list of calls as well as stops that were spread of great distances.
 Company managers were often compensated in part by how many franchises and tools they could sell to the dealers — creating a conflict of interest between the company and dealer because it was often not in the dealer’s financial interest to purchase more tools.
 Company managers would use various questionable business practices to get dealers to buy more tools and to not return tools.